SMVery/HID-Wiimote/README.md

+# Why fork

+To provide some consistency between plugging devices to Wiimote

 # HID Wiimote - A Windows Device Driver for the Nintendo Wii Remote

 ⚠ This project and repository has been archived, as it hasn't been under any active development for a very long time ⚠